bright/bright.github.io/_posts/2015-05-21-ios-layouts-for-web-developers-5-events-handling.md

 That’s all, folks.
 I hope anyone finds this series worth reading.
 I’d be grateful for any corrections, additions or just comments.

+*This article is available at [a new location](https://brightinventions.pl/blog/ios-layouts-for-web-developers-5-events-handling)*